Sonny Utz

-Silas Alexander "Sonny" Utz, III (May 21, 1942 - December 31, 1991) was an American football fullback in the Canadian Football League for the Winnipeg Blue bombers.
-He also was a member of the Dallas Cowboys in the National Football League.
+Silas Alexander "Sonny" Utz, III (May 21, 1942 - December 31, 1991) was an American professional football fullback in the Canadian Football League (CFL) for the Winnipeg Blue bombers.
+He also was a member of the Dallas Cowboys in the National Football League (NFL).
 He played college football at Virginia Tech.

-Early years
+Early life

 Utz attended Annandale High School, where he practiced football and baseball.
 He contributed to the school winning four consecutive county football championships.
 As a senior, he received All-Met and All Northern Region honors.

 College career

 Utz accepted a football scholarship from Virginia Tech.
 He was referred to as "Mr. Inside" as a fullback in the Tech offense that featured star quarterback Bob Schweickert, who was called "Mr. Outside."
 He also played as a linebacker.

 1962 season

 Utz was one of four backs who ran for over 250 yards for the Gobblers, racking up 261 yards on 66 carries.
 He scored one touchdown for the 5-5 Techmen.